amirgamil/poseidon/README.md

 10. Passing relevant bits of data to the handler if applicable so that components can make user of parameters/data

 ### Cool Features
+1. Self-managing components
+2. Easy to use client-side router
+3. 0 dependencies!
-1. Component-specific styles, even if defined in general terms, will only affect those that exist in the current component! (component-specific styles should always be at the top of the css template literal)
+4. Component-specific styles, even if defined in general terms, will only affect those that exist in the current component! (component-specific styles should always be at the top of the css template literal)
     - Supports arbitrary nesting, pseudoelements, pseudoselectors, media/keyframes, and conditional rendering based on ternary conditions or state!
+5. Can add JS expression in component-styles since Poseidon uses a custom css-like markup language!
+6. JSX-like markup language so does not sacrifice the declarative feel of JSX react or raw HTML when building components
+7. Fast virtual DOM with an in-house reconciliation algorithm

 ### Differences to Torus
 1. Urgonomics of bindings, inferred to be implicit if none provided.
 Similar idea with defining data sources, bindings and definitions.